scaleoutsean/awesome-solidfire/README.md

 #### VMware Photon 4.0

 - Photon comes with iSCSI SRPMs which can be built and made to [work with SolidFire](https://scaleoutsean.github.io/2022/03/11/vmware-photon-iscsi-solidfire.html)

+#### KubeVirt

+- KubeVirt v0.59 isn't easy to use, but it works with SolidFire 12 and Trident v23.01, [see here](https://scaleoutsean.github.io/2023/02/12/backup-restore-kubevirt-vms-with-solidfire-kasten-kubernetes.html).
+Interestingly, it appears that regular SolidFire PVCs appear as block devices when attached to KubeVirt VMs (in theory one should use Block mode, but that doesn't appear necesary)

 #### HashiCorp Nomad